kevinhwang91/nvim-hlslens/README.md

 1. HlSearchLensNear: highlight the nearest virtual text
 2. HlSearchLens: highlight virtual text except for the nearest one
-3. HlSearchNear: highlight the nearest text instance
+3. HlSearchNear: highlight the nearest matched instance
 4. HlSearchFloat: highlight the nearest text for the floating window

 ### Commands